-Time off allocated to obtain the medical procedure;

-Recovery time allocated (e.g., convalescent leave);

-Guidance and counseling provided before/after the medical procedure; and

-Any other areas of support/resources provided.

-What is the extent of the access and how does OSD Health Affairs ensure servicewomen are educated on availability of these resources?
+RFI 6 Servicewomen face un S REPRODUCTIVE HEALTH nique issues associated with reproductive health in both home and deployed environments. mining whether support exists in all areas to ensure servicewomen's health issues are a.
+Provide deta management include (but) Medical supp Time off allo Recovery tim Guidance and Any other are b.
+What is the e sts a written response from the OSD Health Affairs to address the following: ils on access to procedures or treatments available to servicewomen, related to the of menstruation and unplanned pregnancies, particularly in deployed environments, to not limited to): port; ceated to obtain the medical procedure; he allocated (e.g., convalescent leave); d counseling provided before/after the medical procedure; and eas of support/resources provided. xtent of the access and how does OSD Health Affairs ensure servicewomen are educated on f these resources?
 Organization Description Office of the Assistant Secretary of Defense, Health Affairs OASD(HA) provided the Committee with information related to the contraceptive services available to servicewomen and the extent to which OASD(HA) ensures servicewomen are educated on the availability of these resources, including information about the resources available in deployed environments.
 OASD(HA) also provided attachments with details on emergency contraception, contraceptives, access to contraception, and a contraception briefing.